 Know when to ask for professional help – This is a huge journey.
 At some point, you will most definitely need someone to guide you and help overcome some difficulties.
 It is essential to recognize this moment.
 Marketing:

 Social media – Free but powerful instrument to reach and interact with your customers.
 Choose the right social media for your type of company and always keep them up to date.
-For social media see our SMM and SMA pages.
+For social media see our SMM and PPC pages.

 Google Analytics – Keep track of your website visitors and do much more.
 Create retargeting lists of customers if you ever decide to run paid campaigns.